-Tom Berger joined Keller and Heckman in 1993.
-Mr. Berger is a partner in Keller and Heckman's Washington DC office and heads Keller and Heckman's Indianapolis satellite office.
+Tom Berger is a partner in Keller and Heckman's Washington DC office and heads Keller and Heckman's Indianapolis satellite office.

 Mr. Berger has extensive experience in representing foreign and domestic companies, large and small, in a broad range of areas, including counseling, advocacy, and rulemaking in environmental law, occupational safety and health law, contracts, EPA enforcement proceedings, and chemical and product liability management.
 Mr. Berger assists clients in bringing new products to market in an expedient, cost-effective manner using an interdisciplinary approach that combines law and science with an emphasis on emerging technologies in the industrial chemicals area.
 Mr. Berger frequently undertakes matters that involve polymers and complex chemical nomenclature issues.

-Mr. Berger co-authored an amicus curiae brief for U.S. Supreme Court in Hoechst Celanese v.
+Mr. Berger co-authored an amicus curiae brief for the U.S. Supreme Court in Hoechst Celanese v.
 United States, 128 F.3d 216 (4th Cir.
-1997), and four technical papers on polychlorinated dibenzo-p-dioxins and furans ("dioxin").
+1997), and four technical papers on polychlorinated dibenzo-p-dioxins and furans ( dioxin ).
 Mr. Berger was a contributing author of Environmental and Workplace Safety, A Guide for University, Hospital, and School Managers (Van Nostrand Reinhold, 1996).

 Mr. Berger has a chemical engineering background and prior to joining Keller and Heckman was employed by the E.I. duPont de Nemours & Co., Inc.

 Mr. Berger is a frequent lecturer on chemical notification, chemical regulation, liability management, auditing, enforcement, and TSCA reform issues.